anakais/wedding-jaqueenatan/readme.md

 Gulp with TailwindCSS Starter Kit ( Updated with [TailwindCSS JIT](https://github.com/tailwindlabs/tailwindcss-jit) )- A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple npm commands

+## To-do
+1. The `src/assets` folder isn't implemented on gulpfile.js yet, so you need to copy the folder after the build

 ## Usage

 1. Install Dev Depedencies